radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 ## Rotation of Components

 I would also like to be able to rotate components, allowing the circuits to look more realistic, and making it look less confusing to users.
+It would also help with line drawing.

 This would involve graphical updates, as well as an update to the save/load system to be able to store component orientation.
+Whilst this is possible, it would take up too much time to complete now.

 ## Save Screen